 Now you can distribute all of your balance sheet lines into the appropriate category and use the formula below to come to an estimated business value:

-If the explanation above was enough to get you started, you can stop here, but if you’d like an in-depth example of how to value a business, read on.
-Instead of boring you with a detailed academic explanation of business valuation, we’ll walk through an example of how to value a family restaurant versus a franchise.
+If the explanation above was enough to get you started, you can stop here, but if you’d like an in-depth example of how to value a business, we’ve put one together one for you.
+We’ll walk through an example of how to value a family restaurant versus a franchise, which will better illustrate how a business valuation works.

-We chose to compare a franchise and an independent restaurant because while on the surface they are similar as they both are in the food industry, they have different valuations.
+We chose to compare a franchise and an independent restaurant because while on the surface they are similar due to both being in the food industry, they have different valuations.
 An independent business, for many industries, has more risks and therefore typically gives a lower valuation than a franchise business.

 Business 1: Joe’s Family Restaurant and Cafe Located in Missouri

-- $80,799 – Annual Seller’s Discretionary Earnings (SDE) (The number you get after recasting the business’ earnings with add-backs)
+- Annual Seller’s Discretionary Earnings (SDE) (The number you get after recasting the business’ earnings with add-backs): $80,799

-- $234,000 – Real Estate (Estimated worth of property and buildings owned by business)
+- Real Estate (Estimated worth of property and buildings owned by business): $234,000

 Business 2: Subway Franchise Located in New Jersey

-Once you have the SDE for a small business, you can use it to calculate a ballpark value for the business.
-You will further refine this ballpark later, but to get an average, you multiply SDE by a business sale price multiplier.
-Using statistics from restaurants sold in 20174, bizbuysell.com determined that the average multiplier for the restaurant industry is 1.98.
+Once you have the SDE for your business, you can use it to calculate a ballpark value.
+You will further refine this later, but to get an average, you multiply SDE by a business sale price multiplier.
+Using statistics from restaurants sold between 2014 – 2017, bizbuysell.com determined that the average multiplier for the restaurant industry is 1.98.

 If you stopped here, you would think that Joe’s is worth more than Subway.
 There’s more work to be done, however.
 The multiplier that you use, and hence the final valuation, will depend on multiple factors.